jpratt2/CucumberTemplateJava/README.md

 It is not necessary to use quotation marks to denote strings in these Gherkin statements.

-See demo.feature for a working example.
+See locators.feature for a working example.
 Additional tests are in src/other/selfTest.

 Selenide offers compound locators such as